AshishSinha5/misc/author_identification/README.md

 ## Preprocessing

+1 - Remove accented charecters <br>
+2 - Convert to lower cse <br>
+3 - Remove all the punctuations <br>
+4 - Remove all stop-words

 ## ML Models

 We now turn towards actual task of classification, for which we first explore the basic ML Models such as Naive Bayes, Logistic Regression followed by XGBoost Model.
 We consider TF-IDF and count vectors as our features.